Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 Put code modules (.jsx, .tsx, etc.) files for your visualizations in [/src/components/groups/](/src/components/groups)BID_NAME/ , and reference them appropriately in the header of your markdown file. **IMPORTANT** Then, you need to add your component to the component registry in [src/components/visualizations/ComponentRegistry.jsx](src/components/visualizations/ComponentRegistry.jsx), in the 'componentRegistry' dictionary.
 Without doing this, the site will not load your component and it will not work correctly in the production environment.

-Put images amd media (.jpg, .png, etc.) files for your visualizations in [/public/components/groups/](/src/components/groups)BID_NAME/, and reference them appropriately in the header of your markdown file.
+Put images and media (.jpg, .png, etc.) files for your visualizations in [/public/components/groups/](/public/components/groups)BID_NAME/, and reference them appropriately in the header of your markdown file.
 See src/content/projects/robotability.md for an example project file.

 Please do NOT change the first-level section titles (#Insight Analysis, etc.).
 I have regex that searches for these headers and puts the interactive components in the correct location.
 Feel free to add your own second-level (##) and third-level (###) headers.